For retailers and eCommerce sellers, knowing the difference between a purchase order, packing slip, and invoice is critical to efficient operations.

 Let’s take a look at a real-world example of how the entire purchasing process works from start to finish and how these documents work together:

-- Company A is running low on stock for one of their top selling products.
+- Purchase order creation: Company A is running low on stock for one of their top-selling products.
 They need to reorder to keep sales flowing.
 Company A creates a purchase order with the quantity and specific requirements for the product.
-This purchase order is delivered to the supplier (Company B).
+This purchase order is delivered to the supplier, Company B.

-- Company B receives the purchase order and confirms they are able to supply the product with the required specifications.
+- Purchase order received: Company B receives the purchase order and confirms they are able to supply the product with the required specifications.

-- Company B then ships the products to the buyer and includes a packing slip.
+- Order shipped: Company B then ships the products to the buyer and includes a packing slip.
 They also send an invoice requesting payments for the goods that have been delivered.

-- Having accepted the goods into stock, Company A will enter this information into their inventory management system to keep records accurate.
+- Order recorded: Having accepted the goods into stock, Company A will enter this information into their inventory management system to keep records accurate.

 Company A is a buyer in this scenario, but they may also become a seller.
-When a consumer subsequently purchases a product from Company A, they will create their own packing slip to send with the product(s).
+When a consumer subsequently purchases a product from Company A, this company will create their own packing slip to send with the product(s).

 Here are some of the more common questions about purchase orders, packing slips, and invoices.